 Did I have the wrong address?
 No, I was sure I was in the right location.

 The taverna had closed since I was last there.
-All the warmth that had surrounded the memories of my shipmates and me gathered round a table savoring various Greek dishes, flavors new and exotic, was gone.
+All the warmth that had surrounded the memories of my shipmates and me gathered around a table savoring various Greek dishes, flavors new and exotic, was gone.

 I was frozen in my steps.
 I stood there deflated, feeling adrift and very alone.
 My anchor had come loose and my ship had sailed away.